-- The specific requirement (including relevant citations of the Governor's Guidelines

-Revision 3) the local area is requesting be waived for the current program year MOU and budget negotiations, and - Rationale for the State not holding the local area responsible for compliance with the specific requirement as described in the Governor's Guidelines Revision 3.
+- o The specific requirement (including relevant citations of the Governor's Guidelines - Revision 3Revision 4) the local area is requesting be waived for the current program year MOU and budget negotiations, and - o Rationale for the State not holding the local area responsible for compliance with the specific requirement as described in the Governor's Guidelines - Revision 3Revision 4.

-Requirement (including applicable citation(s) to specific provisions of the Governor's Guidelines) Rationale and Description of Negative Consequences or Impact in the Absence of a Waiver
+Requirement (including applicable Rationale and Description

+citation(s) to specific provisions of of Negative Consequences or Impact

+the Governor's Guidelines) in the Absence of a Waiver

 4.

 5.

 6.

+0.